wyszo/CYOA/README.md

 <paragraph>
 ```

-A single paragraph has following format:
+A single paragraph is formatted like this:

 ```
 id: $id